 Mill House Antiques (millhouseantiquesandgardens.com, 203-263-3446) is one shop not to miss.
 Set in a former 17th-century grist mill, the museum-like space is a treasure trove of fine English and French furniture from the 1700s and 1800s, as well as custom-made pieces.
 (We do mean fine: Barbra Streisand is a customer.)
 The Hidden Acorn (hiddenacorn.com, 203-586-1223) is known for vintage and antique housewares and decor at reasonable prices, along with supplies for the DIY set that will help turn gritty objects shiny and new (looking).
-Bargain hunters should make a beeline for the open-air Woodbury Antiques & Flea Market (woodburyflea.net, 203-263-6217), open on Saturdays and Sundays until December, weather permitting.
+Bargain hunters should make a beeline for the open-air Woodbury Antiques & Flea Market (woodburyflea.net, 203-263-6217), open on Saturdays, weather permitting.
 There’s plenty of good stuff — no tables piled with random tools and tube socks — and myriad items ready to be creatively repurposed.

 What to Eat